All articles

 Anatomy of a GitHub Action

-A GitHub Action at its core is a action.yml manifest plus executable code.
-The manifest defines inputs, outputs, and runtime configuration.
+An action is a action.yml manifest plus executable code.
+The manifest defines inputs, outputs, and runtime.

 yaml